ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 (1) BEFORE(nothing added)
 ![screenshot](https://i.imgur.com/gL6gQze.png)
-(2) Added only a new Quad Gamebject (material using URP/Unlit shader)
+(2) Added only a new Quad Gamebject (material using URP/Unlit shader), with a random rotation
 ![screenshot](https://i.imgur.com/TOtySEC.png)
-(3) switched (2)'s material's shader to THIS shader -> flare will auto look it the camera(purely by shader), you DON'T need a C# script to make the quad look at camera!
-Every thing is just renderer and material.
+(3) only switched step(2)'s material's shader to THIS shader -> flare will auto look the camera(purely by shader), you DON'T need a C# script to make the quad look at the camera!
+Everything is just renderer and material.
 ![screenshot](https://i.imgur.com/pymZBQF.png)

 Why creating this shader?
 -------------------
-I need to render lens flare in URP, and seems URP doesn't have lens flare anymore, so I write a new one.
+I need to render lots of small lens flares in URP for mobile, and seems that URP doesn't have lens flare anymore, so I write a new one.

 How to use this shader in my URP project?
 -------------------
+Very simple,
  0. Copy this shader into your project
  1. Create a new material using this shader
- 2. Assign any flare texture to this new material (flare texture's recommended import setting -> alpha = From Gray Scale)
+ 2. Assign any flare texture to this new material (flare texture's recommend import setting -> alpha = From Gray Scale)
  3. Create a new Quad GameObject in scene
  4. drag the material in step(1) into Quad's MeshRenderer's material slot
  5. make sure you have turned on "Need depth texture" in URP setting asset
  5. Done!
-Now this Quad GameObject should always look at the camera and will fade out smoothly when "blocked" by scene objects
+Now this Quad GameObject will always look at the camera and will fade out smoothly when "blocked" by opaque/alpha test renderers.

 Editor environment requirement
 -----------------------